-In collaboration with Dr. Manlio Vinciguerra, (a Company Scientific Advisory Board member based at the University of Liverpool), Genflow has gained a significantly deeper understanding of the biochemical changes that occur in the treatment of NASH using its centenarian SIRT6.
-This research has led to the Company clearly identifying the workings of its drug candidate and its potential benefits for NASH patients.
-As a result, Genflow has accumulated important data and is currently exploring additional IP opportunities.
+We are pleased to report that our MASH program is advancing, underscoring our firm commitment to combatting this global health issue.
+In collaboration with Dr. Manlio Vinciguerra, (a Genflow SAB member based at the University of Liverpool), we are gaining a significantly deeper understanding of the biochemical changes that occur in the treatment of MASH using the centenarian SIRT6.
+This research has led to us clearly identifying the workings of our lead drug candidate, GF-1002 and its potential benefits for MASH patients.